jfhinchcliffe/CoderFactoryAcademy2016Notes/Coderfactory_Notes/Week4/week4_notes.md

 CSS EM gets the size from the parent, REM gets it from the current.

 Patrick's recreation of a button from CodePen: http://codepen.io/burntcaramel/pen/NRXPqy?editors=1100

+## Rehashing Ruby

+When looking at a problem, isolate the nouns and see if they are your classes.
+For instance, an app cataloguing movies that allows users to enter, sort and view movies.
+User and Movie would possibly be the 2 classes.